awsdocs/amazon-comprehend-developer-guide/doc_source/cer-doc-class.md

 # Custom classifier metrics<a name="cer-doc-class"></a>

 Amazon Comprehend provides you with metrics to help you estimate how well a custom classifier should work for your job\.
-They are based on training the classifier model, and so while they accurately represent the performance of the model during training, they are only an approximation of the API performance during classification\.
+They are based on training the classifier model, and so while they accurately represent the performance of the model during training, they are only an approximation of the model performance during classification\.

 Metrics are included any time metadata from a trained custom classifier is returned\.